Back

 Answer these questions to see what you remember from reading the text above.

-1. If you have __________ or more of the conditions above, you are at rick for committing a thinking error.
+1. If you have __________ or more of the conditions above, you are at risk for committing a thinking error.
 ANSWER

 x